sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-parquet.rst

 Reading from parquet File
 ---------------------

-It reads data from a parquet file using Read parquet processor.
+It reads data from a parquet file using the Read parquet processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^